-Oslo – Johannesburg, May 13th, 2013
+Oslo – Johannesburg, Sept.
+9th, 2013

-The capital investment for the two projects is in the range of € 300 million and will be financed through South Africa’s largest commercial bank, Standard Bank.
-The consortium providing the equity finance consists of Scatec Solar as the largest majority owner, Standard Bank, Old Mutual Life Assurance Company, Norfund and Simacel.
+The capital investment for the project is financed through South Africa’s largest commercial bank, Standard Bank.
+The consortium providing the equity finance consists of Scatec Solar as the largest owner, Norfund, Simacel, Stanlib/Standard Bank, and Old Mutual Life Assurance Company.

 More about Scatec Solar and Scatec Solar SA on our homepage www.scatecsolar.com Contact: Mr. Raymond Carlsen, CEO, Scatec Solar SA, tel +27 7168 49 964 email@example.com

 Mr. Sven Rost, VP Communications, tel: +47 932 53 196 firstname.lastname@example.org

+About Scatec Solar Scatec Solar is a leading, globally acting, independent solar energy provider, focusing on making solar power attractive and affordable to customers and investors worldwide.
+The company masters the complete downstream value chain of the PV business, including project development, finance, engineering, construction and operation and maintenance.
+The company is also an Independent Power Producer (IPP) through ownerships in a number of solar PV parks, all developed, built and operated by the company itself.
 Scatec Solar has a clear focus on large, utility scaled installations and the instinct to be a first mover in emerging PV markets.
 Headquartered in Oslo, Norway, the company is present in a number of countries and geographies and has a rapidly expanding track-record of more than 300 MW PV installations in regions with excellent solar irradiation and high return on investments.
 Our objective is to establish PV as a sustainable and lucrative source of energy all over the world For more on Scatec Solar, please visit our home page; www.scatecsolar.com